OICR/PGMLab/README.md

 ######4.2.2 Running R in order to be able to access the R LibNet shared object

-   - Run on of the first two commands, depending on your OS, and then run one fo the two options in the last line.
+   - Run on of the first two commands, depending on your OS, and then run one of the two options in the last line.

 	cd r_package/libnetR/  (for Linux)
-	cd r_pathage/ (for OS X)
+	cd r_package/ (for OS X)
 	r or rstudio

 *The current working directory needs to be correct to have the shared obejects link to one another correctly